 Blogs by Eve Feng

 Wanqing Zhou is a Research Intern at Worldwatch Institute, where her studies touch on climate change, energy, and food systems.
 She is also an International Assistant with the Alliance to Save Energy, where her work focuses on the Climate & Gender issue in Southeast Asia, and U.S.-China sustainable development exchange.
 Being vegan since 2009, she believes in the power of love that humans have for nature, and the brighter balance this love can lead to.
 She graduated with a Bachelor’s degree in Biotechnology and Ecology from the University of Hong Kong in 2011, and recently received her Master’s degree in Climate & Society from Columbia University.
 She also worked on freshwater conservation and public education at the World Wide Fund for Nature China Programme Office, as well as an internship at China’s National Center for Climate Change Strategy and International Cooperation, where she participated in the pre-study of the emission trading scheme pilot in Beijing.
 In the summer of 2014, Wanqing toured multiple cities in China and shared Brighter Green’s documentary film, WHAT’S FOR DINNER? with Chinese and international audiences.

 Blogs by Wanqing Zhou

 Lauren Berger is a Program Associate at Brighter Green where she helps implement programmatic and project goals.
-She was formerly a Program Intern for the East African Girls' Leadership Initiative during the fall of 2012.
-She graduated from Barnard College at Columbia University in 2011, majoring in English with a minor in Psychology.
-Prior to working at Brighter Green, she spent two summers teaching at Shanti Bhavan Children's Project in Tamil Nadu, India and taught at the International Rescue Committee's Refugee Youth Summer Academy.
+She was formerly a Program Intern for the East African Girls’ Leadership Initiative during the fall of 2012.
+She graduated with distinction from Barnard College, Columbia University in 2011, with a BA in English.
+Prior to working at Brighter Green, she spent two summers teaching at Shanti Bhavan Children’s Project in Tamil Nadu, India and taught at the International Rescue Committee’s Refugee Youth Summer Academy.
 She is also the Communications and Operations Coordinator for the U.S. Office of the Green Belt Movement.
-She is interested in the intersection between women's rights and climate change in the developing world and hopes to influence others on the benefits of adopting a more plant-based diet.
+She is interested in the intersection between women’s rights, human rights, and climate change in the developing world.

 Blogs by Lauren Berger